Direct estimation of arbitrary observables of an oscillator: Preparation of thermal state

 \section{Preparation of thermal state}

 The thermal state was prepared by first initializing the transmon in $|g \rangle$ and the cavity in $| \alpha = 0.5 \rangle$.
 To induce decoherence in the cavity state, a $\pi/2$-pulse is applied to the transmon to put it into a superposition $(|g\rangle + |e\rangle)/\sqrt{2}$.
 The system is then allowed to evolve for $\tau=452$ns.
-The dispersive interaction between the cavity and the transmon causes the system to form an entangled state which decoheres into a statistical mixture due to transmon decoherence \cite{valadares2024demand}.
-To further amplify this effect, the readout resonator is populated, causing faster transmon decoherence \cite{sears2012photon}.
-This process is repeated 40 times.
-Finally, the transmon is projected to the $|g \rangle$ state which leaves the cavity in a state that is close to a thermal state with a mean photon number $n_{\text{th}} = 0.24$.
+The dispersive interaction between the cavity and the transmon causes the system to form an entangled state, which quickly degrades into a statistical mixture due to transmon decoherence~\cite{valadares2024demand}.

+To amplify this effect, the readout resonator is populated via a strong drive, causing accelerated transmon decoherence due to photon shot noise~\cite{sears2012photon}.
+This process is repeated 40 times to fully scramble the oscillator state and increase its effective temperature.
+Finally, the transmon is projected to the $|g \rangle$ state.
+This procedure will result in a completely dephased state that is theoretically closest to a thermal state with mean photon number $n_{\text{th}} = 0.24$.

+We note that the completely dephased state has a theoretical fidelity of $0.78$ with the vacuum state.
+In experiments, this is confirmed by the fidelity of the reconstructed density matrix for the thermal state and vacuum, which is $0.78(2)$, whereas its fidelity with thermal state with $n_{\text{th}}=0.24$ is $0.97(2).$